 Alcatraz Tickets: Buy Well in Advance!

-Insiders Tip: From late Spring through early Autumn and on major holidays the Alcatraz ferries sell out WEEKS in advance, and on weekends year-round they sell out 10 days or more before their departure date, so BUY YOUR TICKETS EARLY.
+Insiders Tip: From late Spring through early Autumn and on major holidays Alcatraz tickets sell out WEEKS OR MONTHS in advance, and on weekends year-round they sell out 10 days or more before their departure date, so BUY YOUR TICKETS EARLY.